The Difference Between Success and Excellence

 The pursuit of success versus excellence often leads to an approach with the ends justifying the means.
 When success is a consuming motivation, people often do whatever it takes to achieve it.
 There are a host of reasons this occurs, but it usually boils down to an individual lacking true self-worth.
 Their value and self-esteem become determined by what they achieve rather than how they achieve it.
 The sad reality of this approach is that whatever one achieves is never enough to fill the internal vacuum.
 Success becomes a bit like a Ponzi scheme.
 You have to keep bringing more of it in to remain afloat.

-A commitment to excellence involves incorporating personal values into how you achieve success.
-You understand that your self-worth will remain intact regardless of the ebbs and flows that occur in all performance domains.
-You are confident in the process of excellence you establish and also willing to adjust if the results indicate something is missing in your approach.
-When you experience the valleys we all encounter, you take it in stride rather than madly scrambling for a short-term fix that inevitably creates long-term disaster.
+A commitment to excellence involves incorporating personal values into how we achieve success.
+We understand our self-worth remains intact regardless of the ebbs and flows that occur in all domains.
+We are confident in the process of excellence we establish and also willing to adjust if results indicate something is missing in our approach.
+When we experience the inevitable valleys in life, we take them in stride rather than madly scrambling for a short-term fix that inevitably creates long-term disaster.

 If you are excellent, you will be successful.
 But you can be successful without being excellent.
 Commit to excellence–it’s more meaningful.
 And, by the way, it’s also more fun!